-6.11 AV IDF, Conduit and Networking, Basic Technology Enhanced Classroom
+6.11 Storage and IDF, Conduit and Networking, Basic Technology Enhanced Classroom

-- A. Provide at least one lockable AV closet per building, minimum 64 sf (8' W x 8' D x 10' H).
-AV closets will be accessible from hallways and will NOT be inside the classrooms, shall have a 36" wide entrance with swipe card access, electrical power, climate control and lighting. - B. When an AV IDF is specified for a project, the IDF shall have two 4" EMT conduits running between the AV IDF and a telecommunications closet.
+- A. Provide at least one lockable closet per building, minimum 25 sf (5' W x 5' D x 10' H).
+Support and storage closets will be accessible from hallways and will NOT be inside the classrooms, with a 36" wide entrance, electrical power and lighting for IT@Sam storage of emergency support ladder and replacement equipment to prevent loss of class time. - B. When an AV IDF is specified for a project, the IDF shall have two 4" EMT conduits running between the AV IDF and a telecommunications closet.
 In addition, one 4" EMT conduit shall provide a pathway between the AV IDF and the hallway cable tray.
 The IDF shall have at least one free standing rack.
-The IDF shall have data, electrical power, HVAC, and lighting installed.
+The IDF shall have data, electrical power, and lighting installed.
 Consult owner for final design details.